UNINETTSigma2/documentation/software/userinstallsw/ORCA.md

 This article concerns ORCA  general purpose tool for quantum chemistry(https://orcaforum.kofo.mpg.de/)

-The ORCA software requires a licence to use it.
+The ORCA software requires a license to use it.
 So the recommended way is to install it yourself.
-As installing it yourself involves analysing the binary to figure out which modules it is compatible with, some users might face difficulties.
+As installing it yourself involves analyzing the binary to figure out which modules it is compatible with, some users might face difficulties.
 Until we find easier solutions for the issues, we will maintain the central installation.

-## How to install it yourself (Recomended)
+## How to install it yourself (Recommended)

 * Create an account in https://orcaforum.kofo.mpg.de/
 * Login to the site when your account is active